pingcap/docs-cn/op-guide/recommendation.md

 category: deployment
 ---

-# TiDB Software and Hardware Requirements
+# Software and Hardware Requirements

 ## About